lambdaclass/aleo_internals_book/src/snarkVM/virtual_machine/input_circuit.md

 This definition may be a lot to take in at first, so lets try explain a little bit the concepts within it.
 But its worth saying that I'll only explain the concepts that are relevant to snarkVM's implementation, I'll leave a link to the concepts that are independent from snarkVM's implementation.

-> Computations are expressed in terms of rank-1 constraint systems (R1CS) (more on R1CS [here](https://docs.circom.io/background/background/#rank-1-constraint-system)).
+> Computations are expressed in terms of rank-1 constraint systems [R1CS](https://docs.circom.io/background/background/#rank-1-constraint-system).

 ### Constraint Synthesizer